1234Amandeep/spyer.io-full/README.md

 # Spyer.io

-The Spyer.io is a web app designed for accessing up-to-date and comprehensive data related to football (soccer) player from your screens.
+Spyer.io is a web application that provides comprehensive and up-to-date information primarily about football(soccer) players.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)
 - [Demo](#demo)